Donna008/wdd130finalproject/README.md

 Jun 17: added three wiremframes.
 Jun 24: added home page, blog, and protfolio HTML.
 Jul 1: completed home page, but not added different color when user click the link icon.
 Also, not added move right will show a new image to user's function.
+Jul 6: added a slideshow in home page.